asters36/TidyTool/README.md

 **BLASTnBRUSH** is a user-friendly, graphical application designed to facilitate working with sequence databases, especially for researchers without advanced bioinformatics skills.
 It provides a powerful and intuitive **PyQt6-based GUI** for:

+- LLocal BLAST analysis facilitating multiple database loading and custom-provided databases with multiple queries
+- Visualizing BLAST results and alignment coverage for each queries
-- Removing duplicate sequences,
+- Removing duplicate sequences
-- Filtering sequences by name, length, or similarity,
+- Filtering both by the nucleotide/amino acid sequence and by sequence identifiers
-- Parsing and visualizing BLAST results,
+- Filtering BLAST results (both user-performed BLAST and NCBI BLAST XML files) by sequence length, alignment length, E-value, bit score, identity, similarity, motif/domain search, and start codon detection
-- Displaying histograms for score, E-value, and sequence length.
+- Displaying histograms for BLAST metrics

 ---
 ![ScreenShot](resources/Windows.png)